acmucsd-projects/acm-profiles-ui/README.md

 # acm-profiles-ui
 Frontend for ACM Profiles (Side Projects Sage Team)

+Unfortunately Heroku is taking down their free tier so the hosted version of the backend API will no longer be functional, meaning that the frontend will no longer work.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts